jeeberhardt/mobius/README.md

 #

 import numpy as np
-from mobius import PolymerSampler, SequenceGA from mobius import Map4Fingerprint from mobius import GPModel, ExpectedImprovement, TanimotoSimilarityKernel from mobius import LinearPeptideEmulator
+from mobius import Planner, SequenceGA from mobius import Map4Fingerprint from mobius import GPModel, ExpectedImprovement, TanimotoSimilarityKernel from mobius import LinearPeptideEmulator